MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-features.md

 Let's review some Power BI concepts before we get to the list.
 This will be a quick review and if you need more details, visit [Licenses and subscriptions for consumers](end-user-license.md) or [Power BI basic concepts](end-user-basic-concepts.md).

 ### Workspaces and roles
 There are two types of workspaces: **My workspace** and app workspaces.
-Only you have access to **My workspace**.
+Only you have access to your **My workspace**.
 Collaborating and sharing requires the content *designers*, who have Pro licenses, to use an app workspace.

-Within workspace, *roles* are assigned by the designers to manage who can do what in that workspace. *Consumers* are assigned the **Viewer** role.
+Within app workspaces, *roles* are assigned by the designers to manage who can do what in that workspace. *Consumers* are assigned the **Viewer** role.

 ### Premium capacity subscription
-When an organization has a Premium capacity subscription, admins and Pro users can assign workspaces to *Premium capacity*.
-A workspace in a Premium capacity is a space where Pro users can share and collaborate with free users -- without requiring the free users to have Pro licenses.
+When an organization has a Premium capacity subscription, admins and Pro users can assign workspaces to either *shared capacity* or *dedicated capacity*.
+A workspace in dedicated capacity is a space where Pro users can share and collaborate with free users -- without requiring the free users to have Pro licenses.
 Within those workspaces, free users have elevated permissions (see list, below).

 ### Licenses
-Each Power BI service user has either a free license or a Pro license.
-Certain features are reserved for users with Pro licenses.
+Each Power BI service user has either a free license or a Pro license. *Consumers* have free licenses.

 - **Free license** - typically assigned to *consumers* within an organization (see first image, below).
-Also used by anyone who signs up for Power BI as an individual and wants to try out the [Power BI service in standalone mode](../service-self-service-signup-for-power-bi.md) (see second image, below).
+Also assigned to anyone who signs up for Power BI as an individual and wants to try out the [Power BI service in standalone mode](../service-self-service-signup-for-power-bi.md) (see second image, below).

     ![screen showing Free user](media/end-user-features/power-bi-free-organization.png)